 Use our affordability calculator to get an estimate of how much you could borrow, or read our detailed guide on how much first-time buyers can borrow.

-Government Schemes for First-Time Buyers
+What Government Schemes Are Available for First-Time Buyers?

-- Shared Ownership: You buy a share of a property (typically 25–75%) and pay rent on the remainder.
+- Shared Ownership:You buy a share of a property (typically 25–75%) and pay rent on the remainder.
 This reduces the deposit you need and the size of your mortgage.
 You can buy additional shares over time through a process called “staircasing.”

 - First Homes: A scheme offering new-build homes to first-time buyers at a discount of at least 30% off the market value.
 The discount is passed on to future buyers, keeping homes affordable in perpetuity.

-- Lifetime ISA: A savings account where the government adds a 25% bonus on savings up to £4,000 per year, giving you up to £1,000 free each year towards your deposit.
+- Lifetime ISA:A savings account where the government adds a 25% bonus on savings up to £4,000 per year, giving you up to £1,000 free each year towards your deposit.
 You must be between 18 and 39 to open one, and the property must cost £450,000 or less.

 - Right to Buy: If you are a council tenant, you may be able to buy your home at a significant discount.